 Hoani Waititi Marae on Parrs Park is a cultural hub for west Auckland Māori and the wider community.
 It has been a presence on the park since the 1980s, supported with a secure long-term lease and help with maintenance.
 We will work with the marae and other west Auckland Māori agencies to increase our engagement with mataawaka.

-We have heard that we should work across local board boundaries to support mataawaka and mana whenua aspirations in the west.
+We have heard that we need to work across local board boundaries to support mataawaka in the west.